oscarrenalias/ai-agent-vision/README.md

 - Mobile-optimized interface with camera integration
 - OCR pre-processing to improve receipt image quality
 - Provide suggestions on recipes that could be prepared with the contents of the receipt
+- Barcode scanning for quick product identification
+- Integration with budgeting tools or expense trackers